-Isn't ludicrous that in 2013, with omnipresent streaming portals and on-demand options that simply obtaining our favorite TV channels necessitates paying for about 500 that we don't want?
+Isn't ludicrous that with omnipresent streaming portals and on-demand options that simply obtaining our favorite TV channels necessitates paying for about 500 that we don't want?

 "Need Sky Sports, Sir?
 Here's the Bio channel too!
 Here you can watch Real Housewives of Atlanta re-runs all day."
 Thanks!
 Sadly, this isn't technology's problem, but that of an antiquated subscription model that current technology will eventually crush to smithereens.
 However, we won't get there until an entire generation of Rupert Murdochs shuffle off this mortal coil.

 We think we've figure out the best halloween costume and it's a cracker!
 We're going as Adobe Flash, because no matter how hard the world tries, it just won't die.